-Prostate Specific Antigen (PSA) and Prostatic Acid Phosphatase (PAP) are markers normally present in men's blood in small amounts.
-They can be elevated in the presence of prostate cancer.
-An elevated PSA may also be a signal of other non-cancerous diseases such as benign prostatic hyperplasia (BPH) or prostatitis.
-These are very common conditions in men as they get older, so doctors use other tests besides the PSA to check for cancer.
+Prostate specific antigen (PSA) and prostatic acid phosphatase (PAP) are markers normally present in men's blood in small amounts.
+These markers can be elevated in the presence of prostate cancer.
+An elevated PSA also may indicate other noncancerous diseases, such as benign prostatic hyperplasia (BPH) or prostatitis.
+These diseases are common in men as they get older, so doctors use other tests besides the PSA to check for cancer.
 A decrease in PSA is a signal that prostate cancer therapy may have been successful.
 PSA re-elevation is a potential, but not certain, sign of recurrence.
 If you have an elevated PSA score, your doctor will do a digital rectal exam and may order an ultrasound or biopsy of the prostate.